February 14, 2019

 With micro expressions training tools, anyone can learn to spot the moment-to-moment micro expressions of others.
 Knowing what they mean and how best to respond to them, though, takes a lot more practice.

-By definition, micro expressions reveal a person’s true emotions but they do not tell us why the person is feeling that way.
+By definition, micro expressions are facial expressions that are visible for a fraction of a second, flashing briefly before disappearing altogether.
+While they’re easy to miss (and even easier to misinterpret), micro expressions can provide us with valuable information, revealing a person’s true emotions without them ever knowing!
+However, just because you see a micro expression, you must remember that they do not tell us why the person is feeling that particular emotion.
 This is why context and further inquiry is vital for understanding the situation and a stepping-stone toward enhancing your communication.

 You’ve just told your date that they look nice tonight and they respond with a micro expression of…

 · happiness: As you may have guessed, this is indeed a good sign and shows that they enjoyed your compliment.

 · anger: Be careful!
 While perhaps unintentionally, you may have said or done something upsetting and should ask if your comment was the cause.

 · fear: Move much more slowly.
 Your date is feeling a sense of threat/danger and you might want to check in with them or clarify that you meant no harm.

 · contempt or disgust: Uh oh, this is a bad sign that this date probably won’t work out.
 Consider changing the subject or asking what they would like to talk about.

 · sadness: Before you, too, get sad, it’s likely that their response has less to do with your comment and more to do with a sad memory or experience they’ve had.
 Gently ask them if they’re okay.